- Viewing Nutrition Content of a Recipe (i.e., Nutrition Facts Label)

 How are Calories Calculated?

 The total calories for a recipe is the sum of the calories from each ingredient in the recipe.
 The Nutrient Analysis window shows the individual calorie values for each ingredient.
-In the example screenshot of the Nutrient Analysis window below, the calories from each ingredient is 49.92, which is rounded up and displayed as 50 on the Nutrition Facts label (second screenshot below).
+In the example screenshot of the Nutrient Analysis window below, the calories from each ingredient add up to 190.34, which is rounded down and displayed as 190 on the Nutrition Facts label (second screenshot below).

 How Does a Recipe Pulls its Nutrient Values?